 Definition:

-KPI, an acronym for Key Performance Indicator, is a quantifiable metric used to evaluate the performance of an organization, department, project or individual in relation to specific, pre-defined objectives.
+KPI, short for Key Performance Indicator, is a quantifiable metric used to evaluate the performance of an organization, department, project, or individual against specific, predefined objectives.

 Main concept:

-KPIs are essential tools for performance management, providing objective insights into progress towards established goals and aiding in strategic decision-making.
+KPIs are essential tools for performance management, providing objective insights into progress toward established goals and assisting in strategic decision-making.

 1. Specific: Focused on particular areas of performance.